 Tony Salas, president of the agribusiness consultancy ACM, states that Peru has a lot to offer the global cannabis market.
 Additionally, ACM estimates that crops could generate income of US$1 million per hectare and in five years, 3,000 hectares of cannabis could be grown in Peru, mainly in the coastal area.
 For this reason, cannabis giants have been exploring the Peruvian cannabis market since the draft of the cannabis legislation 2 years ago.

 An important note is that the production of cannabis will be limited to public entities and laboratories that are ‘duly authorized’.
 While local cannabis cultivation will provide for around 10,000 people in Peru (with a lower price), this business will mainly focus on exports, due to increased demand from abroad, mainly North America and Europe.
 It is therefore why different types of investors (foreign business, local investors in the pharmacy sector, agro-exporter entrepreneurs, etc.) will likely become involved in the sector within the upcoming years, pending the implementation of legislation.

 Home to a tremendous climate, Peru is a perfect fit for agricultural business.
 Where Peru already shows its extensive experience in agricultural products, it will soon offer even more opportunities thanks to the recent legislative changes relating to medicinal cannabis.

 Understanding local legislation can be hard, therefore, it is advisable to team up with a local partner.
-For corporate assistance in Peru, reach out to team Biz Latin Hub here to see how we can support you and your business.
+For corporate assistance in Peru, contact us now to see how we can support you and your business.

 Learn more about our team and expert authors.